aungthurhahein/aungthurhahein.github.com/_posts/2019-10-01-DevSecOps.md

 ## Outro

 This is a just a fragment of thoughts on DevSecOps on some common questions that I am having.
 Continuous learning is a key for developing skills and knowledge that everyone in the DevSecOps team can practice to build a world class software development program.
-[OWASP DevSecOps Studio](https://www.owasp.org/index.php/OWASP_DevSecOps_Studio_Project) is a good starting point for people who wants to dive in to
+[OWASP DevSecOps Studio](https://www.owasp.org/index.php/OWASP_DevSecOps_Studio_Project) is a good starting point for people who wants to dive in to learn DevSecOps concepts right away.